 - h.
-Edit .tx/config, on line 4 to set the Transifex 'resource' to the new major release name (if different).
-For instance v2.10.0, v2.10.1 and v2.10.2 all share: [o:okfn:p:ckan:r:2-10]. - i.
+Edit .tx/config, on line 4 to set the Transifex 'resource' to the new major release name (if different), using dashes instead of dots.
+For instance v2.4.0, v2.4.1 and v2.4.2 all share: [ckan.2-4]. - i.
 Create a new resource in the CKAN project on Transifex by pushing the new pot and po files:

-'''

 tx push --source --translations --force

-'''

-Because it reads the new version number in the .tx/config file, tx will create a new resource on Transifex rather than updating an existing resource (updating an existing resource, especially with the --force option, can result in translations being deleted from Transifex).
+Because it reads the new version number in the tx/config file, tx will create a new resource on Transifex rather than updating an existing resource (updating an existing resource, especially with the --force option, can result in translations being deleted from Transifex).